Monday 1 July 2019

-- Don’t let pets swim in the area or drink the water.
+- While water quality is much improved, don't let pets swim in or drink the water.

 - Seek medical help if you feel unwell.

-This update includes water quality data from 30 August to the most recent available test results, collected on 29 November.
+This update includes water quality data from 30 August 2018 to the most recent available test results, collected on 2, 17 and 31 May 2019.

-The results show that a range of industrial chemical solvents, detergents and fire soot particles were washed into Stony Creek.
-The key chemicals detected were phenol (an industrial chemical and cleaning product), polyaromatic hydrocarbons (fire and soot by-products), chemicals called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS, and industrial solvents such as acetone and butanone.
+Past results have shown that a range of industrial chemical solvents, detergents and fire soot particles were washed into Stony Creek.
+The key chemicals detected were phenol (an industrial chemical and cleaning product), polyaromatic hydrocarbons (fire and soot by-products), lighter petroleum hydrocarbon chemicals called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS, and industrial solvents such as acetone and butanone.